 JD Admissions Process

-You will be able to keep track of your application via our online status checker, but we will also inform you by email when (1) we have received your application (usually within 5 business days of submission to LSAC); (2) we begin processing your application (usually within 5-7 business days of our receiving it); and (3) we have made an admission decision.
+You will be able to keep track of the status of your application via our Applicant Portal, but we will also inform you by email when (1) we have received your application (usually within 5 business days of submission to LSAC); (2) we begin processing your application (usually within 5-7 business days of our receiving your CAS report); and (3) we have made an admission decision.
 Please be sure to add us to your safe-senders list in your email program so that our emails to you do not get filtered into your spam folder.

 Most applicants will receive a decision within 10 weeks of their application becoming complete, and we typically finish our initial admissions decisions by mid-April.